Vegan Keto Pumpkin Spice Cake with Cream Cheese Frosting

-This is a patty cake, so it’s meant to be scooped out of the pan.
+This is a patty-cake, so it’s meant to be scooped out of the pan.
 This thing is seriously delicious, too.
-The cake itself is only four ingredients, and takes almost no effort to whip together.
+The cake itself is only a few ingredients and takes almost no effort to whip together.
 It’s light and fluffy with a super delicate, muffin-like crumb.
 The pumpkin and cinnamon add enough sweetness that no sweetener was necessary at all.
-And to top it all off, the cake itself is paleo, grain free, gluten free, sugar free, low carb, LCHF, and keto friendly.
+And to top it all off, the cake itself is paleo, vegan, grain free, gluten free, sugar-free, low carb, nut-free, and keto friendly.
 Yeah, that’s a lot of qualifiers. :p

 - 2 tbsp cream cheese